mk-fg/reliable-discord-client-irc-daemon/README.md

-    It's been reported to happen after triggering an auto-mod regexp on a server, or in other cases might be related to using manually-set static auth token or using it for too long with e.g. rotating IP addresses - hard to say, but Discord seem to be finding rdircd usage a factor in "suspicious activity".
+    It's been reported to happen after triggering an auto-mod regexp on a server, or in other cases might be related to using manually-set static auth token or using it for too long with e.g. rotating IP addresses - hard to say, but Discord might be finding rdircd usage a factor in "suspicious activity".

-    No one mentioned getting this more than once so far, so might be more like a once-per-account bot-check for accounts used via rdircd.

 -   Don't think Discord's "Terms of Service" document explicitly covers third-party client usage (as of 2020), but "Discord Community Guidelines" kinda does,